 In addition to weekly master classes, Studio 57 also hosts Studio 57 Live, an open performance space where members have the chance to perform their music in front of peers and faculty once a month.
 If you would like to sign up to perform, please sign up online.
 Please note you must be already be registered and participating in Studio 57 or Weekly Workshops to be eligible to perform.

 Note: A signed permission form from a parent/guardian is required for those under 18.
 Download permission form

 Lead support for Future Music Project is provided by Nicola and Beatrice Bulgari.

 Major support is provided by the Hive Digital Media Learning Fund in the New York Community Trust.

-Public support is provided by the New York City Department of Cultural Affairs and New York City Council Speaker Melissa Mark-Viverito.
+Public support is provided by the New York City Department of Cultural Affairs, the New York City Administration for Children's Services, and New York City Council Speaker Melissa Mark-Viverito.